Dimension Configuration

 |---|---|---|

-| Security Class | Assigns dimension-level security | Restricts access to authorized users |
+| Security Class | Assigns a security class to the dimension. | Restricts access to authorized users. |

-| Default Alias | Sets primary alias table | Determines default display names |
+| Default Alias | Sets the default alias for the dimension. | Determines how member names are displayed by default. |

 Dimension Properties